 - 1/2 teaspoon sea salt (more to taste)

 - Roast pumpkin according to these instructions (or see notes for canned pumpkin)

 - To a heavy bottom sauce pan add pumpkin puree, sugar, maple syrup, fresh ginger, dried ginger, cinnamon, nutmeg, and salt.

-- Bring to a low simmer, uncovered, stirring every five minutes until the color darkens and pumpkin butter stays firm on a spoon.
+- Bring to a low simmer, uncovered, stir every five minutes until the color darkens and the pumpkin butter stays firm on a spoon.

 - Stir in apple cider vinegar and store in the fridge for 2 weeks or freeze for up to 6 months.

 This recipe is fully spiced.
 If you prefer less of a spiced flavor, skip the fresh ginger and add half of the spices, taste and adjust adding more to your liking.
 You can also use pumpkin pie spice.

 If using canned pumpkin, add 1/2 cup of apple cider or apple juice in with the simmering ingredients.
 Adjust sugar taste.

 The color of your pumpkin butter will vary depending on what type of pumpkin or squash you use.
 Canned pumpkin will be darker.

 - Calories: 37